Cubulating Surface-by-free Groups: The stairstep construction

 Gluing $S \times \{0\}$ to $S \times \{n\}$ via a homeomorphism $\phi: S \to S$ taking $\sigma_0$ to $\sigma_n$ we obtain a surface (we will also call this a stairstep) $\TT_N$ in the mapping torus $N=S \times [0,n]/\sim_\phi$. \end{defn}

+{ \begin{rmk} The hypothesis that the $\sigma_i$'s are homologous to each other (up to orientation) is what allows us to construct the treads in Item (2) in Definition \ref{def-stairstep} above. \end{rmk}}

 \begin{eg} An important motivating example is a geometrically finite surface constructed by Cooper-Long-Reid \cite[pp. 278-279]{clr}.
-In our language, what they build is a stairstep consisting of a single tread and riser.
-By taking care with orientations they ensure this stairstep $\TT_N$ is an orientable surface which can be isotoped to be transverse to the suspension flow.
+In our language, what they build is a stairstep consisting of a single tread and riser. { Let $\phi: S \to S$ be a pseudo-Anosov map such that there exists a nonseparating \emph{oriented} simple closed curve $\sigma$ satisfying the following: \begin{enumerate} \item $\sigma, \phi(\sigma)$ are disjoint, \item $\sigma, \phi(\sigma)$ denote the same nonzero class in $H_1(S)$. \end{enumerate} Set $\sigma_1=\sigma$ and $\sigma_0=\phi(\sigma)$.
+The tread in this context is the embedded essential subsurface of $S$ bounded by $\sigma_0$ and $\sigma_1$.}